-How to celebrate Mother’s Day without a mom.
+How to celebrate without a mom on Mother’s Day.

-Many women find happiness, strength and courage within their legacy of loss on Mother’s Day.
+Many women find happiness, strength and courage within their legacy of loss.

 Mom died just after my twenty-fifth birthday.
 I’m 42 years old now.
 While the pain of mom’s death has gone, my sense of loss is forever in the back of my mind.
 Yet, I genuinely believe if she hadn’t died before her time, I wouldn’t be the survivor I am.
 My strong-willed, self-reliant, and fiercely independent nature resulted in a beautiful life.